kochild/Fantasy-Baseball/README.md

 # How to use

 You just need to create a python environment from the requirements.txt file.
+I'm using python 3.10, but any python version that installs from the requirement file should work.

 To execute the script, just type the following in the root directory of this repository in your terminal: